nybble-security/sigma-rules-wiki/pages/windows/file_event/file_event_win_crackmapexec_patterns.md

 - grab the computer name from fields

 # 2. Contextualize
+- go to SIEM and check the full process tree
+- go to SIEM to check if the dump file has been uploaded somewhere
-- go to SIEM and check what happened after command has been matched:
+- go to SIEM and check what happened on source computer before and after the alert
-  - new connections from public IPs ?
-To public IPs ?
-Check found IPs with [Shodan](https://www.shodan.io/)
-  - downloading entries from internet ? check downloaded file hash with [VirusTotal](https://www.virustotal.com/gui/home/search)

 # 3. Decide
-- this rule is dangerous.
-It may be the 1st step of a global credential leak &rarr; Incident
+- bad parent(s) process(es) or identified activity &rarr; Incident
+- legitimous parent(s) process(es) or no bad activity identified &rarr; No Incident

 # Known False Negatives
 None yet.